• Skip to primary navigation

 • More Air Fryer Recipes:

-Edamame is not only high in protein and fiber, but it is also low in fat and calories, and rich in vitamins and minerals.
+Edamame is not only high in protein and fiber, but it is also low in fat and calories and rich in vitamins and minerals.

-Air Fryer Edamame with sesame seeds and sea salt
+Edamame with sesame seeds and sea salt

 Air Fried vs Steamed Edamame

 When it comes to cooking edamame at home, we use two different methods: steaming and air frying.
-Both ways result in yummy edamame and both cooking methods are an easy way to enjoy these soybeans.
-If we had to choose one, we would choose air-frying edamame, for the crispy texture and its convenience.
+Both ways result in yummy edamame, and both cooking methods are an easy way to enjoy these soybeans.
+If we had to choose one, we would choose air-frying edamame for the crispy texture and its convenience.

 Steamed Edamame